spokestack/spokestack.io/content/docs/React Native/cookbook.md

 Beginning in version 4, react-native-spokestack provides profiles with common configurations for the speech pipeline.

-The default profile in is `PTT_NATIVE_ASR` (if no wakeword models are specified), which is a push-to-talk profile using native (iOS and Android) speech recognition.
+The default profile in is `PTT_NATIVE_ASR` (if no wake word models are specified), which is a push-to-talk profile using native (iOS and Android) speech recognition.

 ```javascript
 // Uses the default profile